Equatorial Guinea

 Usage of EBA Preferences

 Less than one percent of overall imports from Equatorial Guinea make use of EBA preferences.
-The country did not take advantage of EBA preferences in 2020.
+The country did not take advantage of EBA preferences in 2020, and left the EBA on 01 January 2021.

 Trade with the EU

-Total trade with the EU summed up to € 1,584 million in 2021.
-The EU is Equatorial Guinea's first most important export destination, accounting for a share of almost 32%.
+Total trade with the EU summed up to € 3,651 million in 2022.
+The EU is Equatorial Guinea's first most important export destination, accounting for a share of over 42%.

 Equatorial Guinea and the EU (2022)